Gertrude of Nivelles: After her father's death

 The Vita describes how Itta, in order to prevent "violent abductors from tearing her daughter away by force," shaved her daughter's hair, leaving only a crown shape.
 This action, known as tonsuring, marked Gertrude for a life of religious service.
 There were constant requests by "violators of souls" who wished to gain wealth and power by marrying Gertrude.
 As detailed in the Vita, only Itta's foundation of the Abbey of Nivelles stopped the constant flow of suitors interested in marrying Gertrude in order to ally with her wealthy family.

 Susan Wemple argues that Gertrude's story is an example of mothers dominating their daughters in Merovingian times in an effort to "safeguard [their] daughters' sexual purity and secure [their] future."
-Mothers, she says, were required to raise their daughters to be obedient and disciplined, and the standard "maternal feelings" were "vigilance and worry" The biographer of Gertrude mentions that after the death of Pippin the Elder in 640, his widow Itta pondered daily on what was to become of her and her daughter.
+Mothers, she says, were required to raise their daughters to be obedient and disciplined, and the standard "maternal feelings" were "vigilance and worry".
+The biographer of Gertrude mentions that after the death of Pepin the Elder in 640, his widow Itta pondered daily on what was to become of her and her daughter.
 Upon the advice of Amand, she ordered the construction of a monastery to which she and Gertrude could retire.